paulmorio/geo2dr/docs/source/getting_started/understandingdrg.rst

-A Quick Primer on Distributed Representations of Graphs
+A quick primer on distributed representations of graphs
 =======================================================

 .. image:: CompleteDR.png